21 Computer Science (CS) CV Examples For 2025

 • When you apply for a job that requires expertise in certain skills like Python for data extraction or Jenkins (Java) for automated testing, don’t just add them to your skills section and leave employers guessing.

-• Discuss how you’ve applied them in real-life situations.
-For instance, consider mentioning how many web scrapers or ETL pipelines you’ve developed using Python and the effect this had on the business.
+• Discuss how you’ve utilised them in real-life situations.
+For instance, try mentioning how many web scrapers or ETL pipelines you developed with Python and their impact on the business.

-• Similarly, discuss using soft skills such as communication or teamwork in a project where you collaborated with cross-functional teams.
+• In the same way, discuss using soft skills such as communication or teamwork in a project where you collaborated with cross-functional teams.

 Computer Technician CV Example